-Malaysia rejects Vietnam's call to free woman accused in Kim Jong Nam killing
+Malaysia rejects call to free Vietnamese accused in Kim Jong Nam killing

 Interpol had issued a red notice for four North Koreans identified as suspects by Malaysian police who had left the country hours after the murder.

+In Vietnam, Huong’s stepmother, Nguyen Thi Vy, said the decision saddened her.

+“I don’t understand why the other girl was released, but not my daughter,” Vy told Reuters after the decision.
+“They were charged with the same thing, it’s such an injustice.”

-Kim Jong Nam had lived in exile in Macau for several years before the killing, having fled his homeland after his half-brother became North Korea’s leader in 2011 following their father’s death.
+Kim Jong Nam was living in exile in Macau before the killing, having fled his homeland after his half-brother Kim Jong Un became North Korea’s leader in 2011 following their father’s death.

 Some South Korean lawmakers said the North Korean regime had ordered the assassination of Kim Jong Nam, who had been critical of his family’s dynastic rule.
 Pyongyang has denied this.

-Reporting by Rozanna Latiff; Writing by Joseph Sipalan; Editing by Michael Perry and Clarence Fernandez
+Additional reporting by Kham Nguyen and Thinh Nguyen in NAM DINH, Vietnam; Writing by Joseph Sipalan; Editing by Michael Perry and Clarence Fernandez